 What if I am not satisfied with the outcome of my complaint?
 If we find your complaint does not have merit or we are unable to settle the complaint, you have the right to pursue other remedies, such as legal action or a complaint to a local regulator.

 Should I speak to my lawyer before making a complaint to OLHI?
 You and the insurance company will be asked to sign an agreement suspending the limitation period while OLHI reviews your complaint.
 However, in Quebec, it is not legally permissible to make such an agreement.
 You should speak with a lawyer if you have any questions about this or about how working with OLHI impacts your limitation period.
 We do not provide legal advice.
+You are free to consult a lawyer anytime during our process, as long as you don’t start legal action.
+If you do, you must notify OLHI immediately, and we will withdraw from our process.

 How can you be impartial and independent when OLHI is funded by life and health insurance companies?
 In Canada and around the world, regulators and OmbudServices in the financial services sector are typically funded by the industries they cover, as opposed to the general tax payer.
 OLHI’s independence is safeguarded by ensuring that the insurance companies do not control our operations.
 To ensure impartiality, our operations are overseen by the Canadian Council of Insurance Regulators (CCIR) as well as our independent Board of Directors.
 Our budget is set by OLHI’s Board, based only on the recommendations of the independent directors.
-Our Executive Director, who manages day-to-day operations, has no ties to the life and health insurance industry.
+Our CEO, who manages day-to-day operations, has no ties to the life and health insurance industry.

 Can you answer my general questions about life and health insurance?
 Yes.
 We offer a free information service.